isbm/kleinbsd/README.md

 make write-sd
 ```

-You pick a supported profile, it builds NetBSD from sources, injects
+You pick a supported profile, it builds NetBSD from sources, prepares it
-the UEFI firmware, and gives you an `arm64-uefi-fw.img` you `dd` to an
+and gives you an image you `dd` to an SD card.
-SD card.
 That's it.

 > Important: Ubuntu and Debian are the only supported build hosts for now.